onai/clj-crfsuite/README.md

 Clojure interface to [CRFSuite](http://www.chokkan.org/software/crfsuite/) - a fast linear-chain CRF library.

-Works with clojure data structures.
+This is a thin wrapper around [jcrfsuite](https://github.com/vinhkhuc/jcrfsuite/) so we can use clojure data structures.

 ## Usage